irsbugs/cmrt/CiviCRM Installation.md

 +------------------------------------------------------------------------------+
 | 2025-06-03 16:30:00                                                          |
 +------------------------------------------------------------------------------+
-1 row in set (0.004 sec)
 ```

-## CiviCRM Download and Installattion of the zip distribution file
+## CiviCRM Download and Installation of the zip distribution file

+Check the latest version of CiviCRM: https://civicrm.org/download

-The installation of the CiviCRM zip distribution was performed on the C-Panel Terminal.
+In CMRT's case, the latest CiviCRM zip distribution was 6.2.0.
+The download and unzipping was performed using the C-Panel Terminal.

 ```
 [cmrailtr@s03dd ~]$ cd public_html